senaite/senaite.impress/README.md

 <img src="static/1_hello_world.png" alt="Hello World" />

 The next few sections will gradually introduce you to using `senaite.impress`.
-We will examine single- and multi reports, Zope page templates and the report model.
+We will examine single- and multi reports, Zope page templates and the super model.
 Once you master them, you can create complex reports for SENAITE.